 Narrative Account or Documented Facts

 1087 i.
-MITE8AMEG8K8E was born around 1631-1632, in the "Nations des Ouionontateronon" (Huron word for Weskarini Band of the Algonkin Tribe),in the area between the Ottawa and the St-Maurice rivers in Québec (9), baptized on 6 November 1650 in Montréal.
+MITE8AMEG8K8E was born around 1631-1632, in the "Nations des Ouionontateronon" (Huron word for Weskarini Band of the Algonkin Tribe), in the area between the Ottawa and the St-Maurice rivers in Québec (9), baptized on 6 November 1650 in Montréal.
 She was one of many baptized in Montréal.
-She died 8 Jan 1699 in Trois-Rivères.(7) She was an Algonkin/Algonquin Native American.
+She died 8 January 1699 in Trois-Rivères.(7) She was an Algonkin/Algonquin Native American.
 She accepted the name of Marie at her baptism.
 Another name in algonquin was given to her, Kakesik8k8e.
-On the Baptismal Certificate, there are four other people listed in addition to Marie: Asababich, an Indian, Marie and her spouse Lepine, and Father Claude Pijart.
+On the Baptismal Certificate, there are four other people listed in addition to Marie: Asababich, an Algonquin, Marie and her spouse Lepine, and Father Claude Pijart.
 (1)(12) Asababich was Marie's first husband.
 She married Pierre COUC on 16 April 1657 in Trois-Rivières, Québec.
 (1)